kwong0419/week-5.2-python-pratice/readme.md

 ## Deliverables
 1. Python script that accomplishes all the above requirements

-Good luck, and don't hesitate to ask for clarification on any part of the project!
+Good luck, and don't hesitate to ask for clarification on any part of the assignment!